 - Each county shall organize a cross agency team of government, educators, workforce, economic development and business/chamber leaders

-- Two team members from each county shall participate in the ACT WRC Academy - which consists of four two day sessions spread over a one year period
+- Two team members (required) from each county shall participate in the ACT® WRC® Boot Camp - which consists of 2, two day sessions

-- Counties shall have ACT WorkKeys tests and ACT National Career Readiness Certificates accessible for individuals and employers
+- Counties shall have ACT® WorkKeys® tests and ACT® WorkKeys® National Career Readiness Certificates® accessible for individuals and employers

 What does ACT bring?

-- ACT shall provide the Academy consisting of four two day sessions over a one year period
+- ACT shall provide the Boot Camp consisting of 2, two day sessions.

-- ACT shall provide data, process and tools in the Academy to drive county initiative success
+- ACT shall provide data, process and tools in the Boot Camp to drive county initiative success

-- Data: NCRC and employer supporting data for each counties
+- Data: ACT® WorkKeys® NCRC® and employer supporting data for each county

-- Process: The ACT WRC Academy to help counties build a WRC initiative
+- Process: The ACT® WRC® Boot Camp to help counties build a WRC® initiative

 - Tools: Monthly website delivery of data, communication tools and more